Sometimes we know the exact coordinates, but sometimes we only know the angle and distance.

-The common methods to enter coordinates in CAD is to enter X, Y coordinate values in 2D drawings and enter X, Y, Z coordinate values in 3D drawings.
-In addition to these, the CAD system also provides polar coordinates, cylindrical coordinates, spherical coordinates.
+The most common method to enter coordinates in CAD is to enter X, Y coordinate values in 2D drawings and enter X, Y, Z coordinate values in 3D drawings.
+In addition to this, the CAD system also provides polar coordinates, cylindrical coordinates, spherical coordinates.
 When entering those coordinates, we can either enter absolute coordinate values relative to the origin of the coordinates or enter relative values to the last point.

 Absolute coordinates: is distance or angle of axes relative to the origin of the coordinates.

-When entering absolute coordinates, enter the coordinates of points in the command bar.
-For example, entering absolute coordinates needs us to draw a line from point (-3,2) to point (4,4), firstly, enter Line command and then enter as the following shows:
+When entering absolute coordinates, just enter the coordinates of points in the command line.
+For example, entering absolute coordinates requires us to draw a line from point (-3,2) to point (4,4), firstly, enter Line command and then enter as the following shows:

 When using absolute coordinates, we’ll need to know the exact position of points of the objects.
 For example, when drawing a square 8 per side, coordinates for a left lower point is (4,5), then we’ll need to enter points coordinates in clockwise order: left upper point(4,13), right upper point (12,13), right lower point (12,5).

 Relative coordinates: the distance or angle of axes relative to the last point.
 Remember to add @ before entering coordinate values, take @2, 3 for example, it shows the distance from the last point in the X-axis direction is 2 and in the Y-axis direction is 3.